karpierz/libpcap/README.rst

 + Python 2.7 or higher or 3.4 or higher

   * http://www.python.org/
-  * 2.7 and 3.4 and LIBPCAP 1.8.1 are primary test environments.
+  * 2.7 and 3.4 with LIBPCAP 1.8.1 are primary test environments.

 + pip and setuptools